 For nearly ten years she apprenticed to Philosopher and Theologian, the late Dallas Willard (USC), participating in the development of work around the ethical basis of the professions in American life.

-For the last 7 years she has been partnering with universities, non-profits, and local leaders to prototype models for organic connecting especially around the Arts & Education as an Applied Philosopher in North East Los Angeles.
+For the last 7 years she has been partnering with non-profits, entrepreneurs and local leaders to prototype models for organic connecting especially around the Arts & Education as an Applied Philosopher in North East Los Angeles.
 Her work has been studied by several researchers and universities, been featured in several media outlets and books and received national and regional grants.

 Until her mid 20's, Cat was so shy that she had trouble making eye contact in public.
 Through the slow, organic process of being present in her local cafes, she began hatching socially.
 Over the course of several years, she came to discover the power of listening, generosity, and other micro gestures of friendliness to create community.
 She came to experience the reality of interdependence, which renewed her conviction that community is not only possible for all of us, but is, in fact, the most basic human right and the precondition for human flourishing.
 One day she looked in the mirror, and with a shock and a thrill, saw a community maker dedicated to working this out with whomever else is excited to weave unity in community.